nellore/rail-dbgap/README.md

 2. **Inbound traffic to the cluster is restricted via security groups.** A security group is essentially a stateful firewall.
 A master security group for the master instance and a worker security group for worker instances prevent initiation of any connection to the cluster except by essential web services.
 These web services correspond to particular IPs and ports, and the most restrictive sets for master and worker instances are configured automatically.
 SSH access to the cluster is also restricted: the only interaction between user and cluster is via the EMR interface, which presents progress information through the essential web services.
 Security groups are also set up by creating a stack with the [CloudFormation](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) template [`cloudformation/dbgap.template`](cloudformation/dbgap.template).
 Master and worker instances must be associated with security groups when creating the EMR cluster.

 3. **Data are encrypted at rest.** During cluster setup, before any sensitive data has reached the cluster, each instance runs the preliminary script (i.e., bootstrap action) [`bootstraps/encrypt_local_storage.sh`](https://github.com/nellore/rail-dbgap/blob/master/bootstraps/encrypt_local_storage.sh) that uses [Linux Unified Key Setup (LUKS)](https://guardianproject.info/code/luks/) to create an encrypted partition with a keyfile.
 The key is randomly generated on each instance and never exposed to the user.
 Temporary files, the Hadoop distributed file system, and buffered output to the cloud storage service are all configured to reside on the encrypted partition via symbolic links.
 (See line 128 of [`bootstraps/encrypt_local_storage.sh`](https://github.com/nellore/rail-dbgap/blob/master/bootstraps/encrypt_local_storage.sh).)
 Files written to cloud storage are also encrypted; Amazon S3 uses [AES256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
-This is enforced by the creation of a bucket with a policy barring uploads that do not turn on server-side encryption in the dbGaP template [`cloudformation/dbgap.template`](cloudformation/dbgap.template).
+This is enforced by the creation of a bucket with a policy barring uploads that do not turn on server-side encryption in the dbGaP template [`cloudformation/dbgap.template`](cloudformation/dbgap.template) and by setting the EMRFS configuration parameter `fs.s3.enableServerSideEncryption=true`.

 4. **Data are encrypted in transit.** Worker instances download dbGaP data using [SRA Tools](http://ncbi.github.io/sra-tools/), ensuring encryption of data transferred from dbGaP to the cluster.
-Secure Sockets Layer (SSL) is enabled for transfers between cloud storage and the cluster as well as between cloud storage service and compliant local storage to which an investigator saves results.
-This is achieved by setting the EMRFS configuration parameter `fs.s3.enableServerSideEncryption=true`.
+AWS enables [Secure Sockets Layer (SSL)](https://www.digicert.com/ssl.htm) by default for transfers between cloud storage and the cluster as well as between cloud storage service and compliant local storage to which an investigator saves results.

 5. **Identities are managed to enforce the principle of least privilege.** The principle of least privilege prescribes users have only the privileges required to perform necessary tasks.
 In the Rail-dbGaP protocol, an administrator grants the user only those privileges required to run Hadoop programs on EMR clusters.
 The administrator uses multi-factor authentication and constrains the user to set up a password satisfying NIH's requirements listed among [security best practices](http://www.ncbi.nlm.nih.gov/projects/gap/pdf/dbgap_2b_security_procedures.pdf) (minimum of 12 characters, no complete dictionary words, etc.) On AWS, an account administrator configures an Identity and Access Management (IAM) user expressly for running Hadoop jobs and retrieving results from S3, and the password rules described above are enforced.
-This is achieved as described below in [AWS account setup]().
+This is achieved as described below in [Setting up Amazon Web Services](README.me#setup).

 6. **Audit logs are enabled.** These record logins and actions taken by the user and on the user's behalf, including API calls made by processes running on the cluster.
 On AWS, audit logs take the form of CloudTrail logs stored in encrypted S3 buckets.
 They are enabled when a stack is created with the dbGaP template [`cloudformation/dbgap.template`](cloudformation/dbgap.template).